 Francisco Semprun & Michel Christodoulides - Incantatory worlds and carnivorous spaces (1970)

-These two improvising musicians have spent a large part of their lives setting to music the choreographies and performances of the mimes Pinok and Matho.
-They create a rhythmic and bewitching music that reminds of certain ceremonies and ancestral rites.
-The two of them play all kinds of instruments and manage to install a dramatic tension that can remind some minimalist (or maximalist) music such as Charlemagne Palestine or Terry Riley .
+These two improvising musicians have spent much of their lives setting to music the choreographies and performances of mimes Pinok and Matho.
+The result is a bewitching, rhythmic music reminiscent of ancestral rites and ceremonies.
+Together, they play all kinds of instruments and manage to create a dramatic tension reminiscent of certain minimalist (or maximalist) music styles such as Charlemagne Palestine or Terry Riley.

 Danielle - Véro je t'aime (1982)